Demographic situation

 Irregularity of demographic development results in fluctuations in numbers of pupils/students at different educational levels which may cause capacity problems in schools.

-The capacity of schools at the pre-primary level reflects legislative changes in recent years.
-In addition, the number of war-related children from Ukraine increased in the spring of 2022 and changed continuously over the following months (see below).
-According to the findings of the Czech School Inspectorate, one-fifth of nursery schools (mateřská škola) had capacity problems when accepting Ukrainian children.
-With effect from 1 September 2017, the compulsory final year of pre-primary education was introduced.
-Since 2018, three-year-olds have also been eligible for a place in nursery school).
-This has led to a lack of places in nursery schools, especially in and around large cities.
+The insufficient capacities of nursery schools are apparent especially in large cities and nearby regions.
 Although the capacity of nursery schools is continuously expanding, there is still a high number of rejected applications for admission to preschool education, i.e. children who have not been admitted.
-In 2022, the number of applications for admission increased by 14 218 compared to the previous school year and the proportion of unmet applications was 26.1% of the total, a deterioration of 1.1 percentage points compared to the previous school year.
-The unfavorable situation of previous years has now been exacerbated by the refugee wave.
+In 2023, the proportion of unmet applications was 27 % of the total (however, the number of unmet applications does not necessarily mean that the children are not placed in nursery schools because parents or legal representatives submit more than one application, which skews the data).
 The capacity of nursery schools is also highly regionally differentiated.
-According to the Czech School Inspectorate, the lack of places is most noticeable in Prague, Brno, and the Central Bohemian Region (Středočeský kraj), but in some regions, however, places are abundant.
-According to the law, the responsibility for missing places lies primarily with the organizing bodies of nursery schools, which are most often municipalities and towns or city districts, respectively.
+According to the Czech School Inspectorate, the lack of places is most noticeable in Prague, Brno, and the Central Bohemian Region (Středočeský kraj); in some regions, however, places are abundant.
+According to the law, the responsibility for the lack of places lies primarily with the organizing bodies of nursery schools, which are most often municipalities and towns or city districts.

-The number of children in basic schools (základní školy) has been rising since 2010, and at present and in the coming years, the segment of the second stage of basic schools will strengthen, to which numerous cohorts of pupils from the first stage have moved.
-As a result of the military aggression of the Russian Federation on the territory of Ukraine, 68,983 children of school age (6-14 years) were granted residence permits in the Czech Republic as of 15 May 2022.
-As of that date, more than 28,000 of them were enrolled in primary schools (see also below).
-This has put even more pressure on primary school capacity.
-This concerns mainly the territory of large cities and their hinterland, especially the Prague agglomeration, which has the highest concentration of Ukrainian refugees.
+The number of children in basic schools (základní školy) has been growing since 2010, and at present and in the coming years, the segment of the second stage of basic schools will strengthen, to which numerous cohorts of pupils from the first stage have moved.

-The total number of students and new entrants in tertiary education has visibly decreased since 2010, also due to the demographic situation, but in recent years there has been a slight increase in the total number of students.
+The total number of students and new entrants in tertiary education visibly decreased between 2010 and 2019, also due to the demographic situation, but has continually increased since 2019.
+In 2023, there were 308,6 thousand students at Czech universities, which is an increase of 20 thousand compared to 2019.

 Ensuring a sufficient number of primary and secondary school teachers is a long-term problem related to the aging of the population, as numerous groups of teachers move to higher age categories.
 In the near future, it is necessary to take into account the need to replace teachers leaving school after reaching retirement age.
 See Planning Policy in Chapter 9 for more details.